We had an amazing night together.

 But then he disappeared.

 Why?
-Why do men pull away after intimacy?
+Why do guys distance themselves after intimacy?

 The heart and soul-opening intimacy we shared made me suddenly realize that I have real feelings for him.
 He MUST feel the same way, right?

-But here you are again, vulnerable, exposed, screaming inside because he suddenly disappeared from your life.
+But here you are again, vulnerable, exposed, screaming inside because he suddenly withdraws from your life.

 Are they all really only interested in sex (or the chase) and have no capability of having any real emotions?

 Or is it me?
 Is it just me?
 Why does this keep happening to me?